NinevaStudios/nineva-docs/docs/ue-plugins/google-play-unreal.md

 !> Note that resolving a conflict might result into yet another conflict.
 You can try resolving it a few times or try a few times recursively.

 Currently the plugin does not support the method to merge two snapshots into one.
 You must pick to go with either local or remote version of the snapshot.

+# **Video recording API**

+For more detailed information on Video recording API see the [official docs](https://developers.google.com/games/services/android/videoRecording) and explore the demo level inside the plugin `Content` folder.

+Video recording API allows you to launch recording of the game play video while your game is running.

+# Starting the recording

+Before starting the recording you should check whether the recording is supported on currect device and if yes, present the video recording overlay.

+# Getting the information

+To fetch the information about what functionality is supported on device, use `Get Capture Capabilites` node.

+# Listening to recording state changes

+You can register an event to listen for the recording state changes

 ---